edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 ![img1](img/QIIMETutorial1_IMG/IMG_01.jpg).

-Unzip and move into a new directory called "QIIME_Tutorial."
+Unzip (the directory with the data will be called MiSeq_SOP) and move it into the "QIIMETutorial" directory.

-2.  **Open terminal, and use `cd`** to navigate to your new QIIME_Tutorial directory.
-Use `mkdir` to create a new directory called "assembled_reads"
+2. Use `mkdir` to create a new directory called "assembled_reads"
 ```
 mkdir pandaseq_merged_reads
 ```